 If you have any queries please use the contact form.

-The articulate, illuminating, wryly humorous story of a journalist conscripted into a Second World War anti-aircraft battery – told in his own words and woven into the social, political and military mayhem going on around him.
+The articulate, illuminating, wryly humorous, true story of a journalist conscripted into a Second World War anti-aircraft battery – told through his letters home and woven into the social, political and military mayhem going on around him.
+It follows him from the chaos of the Blitz through his and the army's growing professionalism to Normandy and Nijmegen.

 Derek Nudd has taken his father's letters home and has skillfully woven them into a rich tapestry that displays what the war was like for an ordinary chap (basically a bloke who was a civilian really, but who had to don the guise of a soldier because Hitler insisted on doing what despots always do, undertaking despotic acts) who had an extraordinary ability with the pen (he was an outstandingly good artist) and the typewriter.